molakirlee/molakirlee.github.io/_posts/2018/整理汇总/2018-11-18-Risk-Assessment.markdown

 2. Piranha solution should be allowed to cool, and oxygen gas should be allowed to dissipate prior to disposal.
 3. Take a large glass beaker and half fill with water (at least 5 times of the volume of piranha solution), add the piranha solution into water VERY SLOWLY.
 4. The piranha solution must be neutralized before disposed into the waste container.
-5. The neutralization can be done by adding NaHCO3 or Na2CO3 slowly into a diluted Piranha solution until the solution reach pH range between 4-10.
+5. The neutralization can be done by adding NaOH slowly into a diluted Piranha solution until the solution reach pH range between 4-10.
 Ice cubes shall be added to cool down the solution if it become very hot during the neutralization process.
 6. Piranha solution should not be disposed with organic solvents (e.g. in waste solvent carboys), as this will cause a violent reaction and a substantial explosion.
 Severity: Very Serious,3
-Likelyhood: Occasional,3
+Likelyhood: Occasional,1
 RPN(Rish Prioritization Number): 9
 ##### 2
 Hazard:Chemical